How many calories are in a banana?

 90% of which, comes from carbs, and the rest is from protein, fat, and water.

-Even though bananas are high in calories and carbs, they offer many health benefits you don't want to miss.
+Even though bananas are high in calories and carbs, they offer a wealth of health benefits you may not want to miss.

-They are full of good-for-you nutrients like fiber, vitamin C, and B6.
+A banana is full of good-for-you nutrients like fiber, vitamin C, B6, and potassium.